santino/react-concurrent-router/README.md

 #### More info on performance
 There is a lot to share in terms of the performance tricks built into this router, so I'm planning to build a more detailed documentation.
 In the meantime here are some bullet points:
 - Route js chunks are cached so they can be hot-retrieved and not incur into multiple loading; which would otherwise be a concern when using Webpack dynamic imports asynchronous API
-- Differently from other popular routers, the routes are flatten to allow direct matches with an O(1) complexity (when not using named params) rather than iterating through all the routes available to perform a match; hence O(n)
+- Differently from other popular routers, the routes are flattened to allow direct matches with an O(1) complexity (when not using named params) rather than iterating through all the routes available to perform a match; hence O(n)
 - Routes are defined as an array of objects **only**.
 This is because I consider using React components to define routes inappropriate, given that routes are simple config objects that have no reason to go through the life and rendering cycles of React components which are meant to work with DOM nodes.
 An important part of the philosophy for this library is that performance comes before cosmetic embellishments.
 You might not know that when using a `<Route>` component from other routing libraries they most likely need to use React Children API underhood in order to iterate through your routes and compute their props in order to end up with an array of objects anyway.
-Dealing with this task requires extra computation during initialisaton, which impacts resources of your users machine and delays the router setup until the whole React library is loaded; not to mention the extra code required, hence impact on bundle size too
+Dealing with this task requires extra computation during initialisation, which impacts resources of your users machine and delays the router setup until the whole React library is loaded; not to mention the extra code required, hence impact on bundle size too
 - [Map Objects](https://developer.mozilla.org/it/docs/Web/JavaScript/Reference/Global_Objects/Map) are used extensively by the router since they provide much better performance compared to standard javascript arrays
 - The library output is optimised for bullet-proof tree-shaking so you can always be sure that you will be importing only the bits you actually use.
 RCR won't just rely on your Webpack setup, because it comes already code-splitted
 - The overall bundle size is just below 3kb gzipped.
 Realistically when combined with tree-shaking and code splitting in your own application, you will generate optimised chunks with the bits you actually need, where you need them; reducing the actual footprint impact even further